DCotterill/halixia-hugo/content/ma/lifelong-learning-286.md

 layout: static
 ---

-Age UK can help you find out about learning opportunities
+Age UK can help you find out about learning opportunities.

 Education is a great way to learn something new, meet people, acquire new skills or have an active retirement.
 Advice from Age UK can help you make the most of learning opportunities available.